-he Quality and Productivity Section awarded two Mary G. and Joseph Natrella Scholarships at the 2021 Quality and Productivity Research Conference, held July 26-29 online and in Tallahassee, Florida.
-The recipients for 2021 are Minhee Kim, a PhD candidate in the department of industrial and systems engineering at the University of Wisconsin-Madison, and Siddhesh Kulkarni, a
+he Quality and Productivity Section awarded two Mary G. and Ioseph Natrella Scholarships at the 2021 Quality and Productivity Research Conference, held July 26-29 online and in Tallahassee, Florida.
+The recipients for 2021 are Minhee Kim, a PhD candidate in the department of industrial and systems engineering at University Wisconsin-Madison, and